As promised in the previous RDMA post, we gathered some performance data for the RDMA transport. Read and enjoy!

 DRBD9, connected via RDMA over 100Gbit IB, writing to dm-zero

-This graphic shows a few points that should be highlighted:
+This graphic shows a few points worth highlighting:

 - For large block sizes, the best bandwidth result is a tad above 11GiB/sec (sic!)